slice/lifesaver/docs/getting_started.rst

 Lifesaver includes a CLI module that automatically prepares a bot and starts it, performing the following steps:

-* uvloop_ is automatically used if available.
+* uvloop_ is automatically loaded and applied if available.
 * Lifesaver looks for your config file at ``config.yml`` and loads it into a :class:`BotConfig` instance at runtime.
 * The bot class (default or custom) is constructed and started.

-With this CLI module, writing a ``run.py``, ``launcher.py``, or any other file with a similar name and task should be unnecessary.
-It allows you to quickly get started scaffolding new bots: you don't have to write launcher scripts.
+With this CLI module, writing a ``run.py``, ``launcher.py``, or any other file with a similar name should be unnecessary.
+This feature allows you to quickly get started creating new bots.

 To start the CLI, use the ``-m`` argument of the Python executable to launch ``lifesaver.cli``::